Sales advice: 052 269 21 60

 Cyber crime is criminal activity that makes use of information and communication technology.
 It can take place anywhere people use internet-connected devices such as computers and smartphones, for example in companies or government offices, in the home or on the move.

-t is especially dangerous because the perpetrators can strike at virtually any time from anywhere in the world and can easily cover their tracks.
-There are lots of different kinds of cyber attack, from stealing confidential data to infecting private or corporate computers with malicious software (malware for short), for example by means of spam e-mails.
+This type of crime is especially dangerous because the perpetrators can strike at virtually any time from anywhere in the world and can easily cover their tracks.
+There are lots of different kinds of cyber attacks, from stealing confidential data to infecting private or corporate computers with malware, for example by means of spam e-mails.
 Whatever their nature, cyber attacks have the potential to cause huge losses.

 From business interruptions to theft of critical data and lasting damage to a company's reputation, the scope of cyber risks and the damage they can cause is broad.

-Financial damage: Financial consequences of hacker attacks include loss of income as a result of normal business being interrupted and high costs for recovering lost or stolen data.
+Financial consequences: of hacker attacks include loss of income as a result of normal business being interrupted and high costs for recovering lost or stolen data.
 When these affect a company's competitiveness or even its share price, they can quickly threaten its very existence.

 Damage due to data protection violations: Anyone who stores or processes customer data is legally obligated to protect them.
 If data protection is compromised and sensitive data are disclosed or misused as a result of a cyber attack, the company concerned could face legal and regulatory sanctions.
 Companies with business relationships in other European countries must also comply with the more stringent requirements of the EU's General Data Protection Regulation (GDPR).